 It was the first time a tennis team at Yosemite, boys or girls, made it to the finals for a section championship, and Dinuba’s first tennis title in school history.

-In doubles play, the teams of Standefer and Eames, and Pincus and Hellwig won their matchups, but Harrison Thearle and Logan Cacy lost to Dinuba’s No. 1 player Eric Castrejon and No. 8 player Juan Magdaleno.
+In doubles play, the teams of Standefer and Eames, and Pincus and Hellwig won their matchups, but Harrison Thearle and Logan Cacy lost to Castrejon, Dinuba’s No. 1 player, and its No. 8 player Juan Magdaleno.

-Badger Head Coach Aaron Eames said Dinuba’s move to place its No. 1 player in a lower-ranked doubles team was questionable, and something he hadn’t seen before in 30 years of coaching.
+Badger Head Coach Aaron Eames said Kiehn’s move to place her No. 1 player in a lower-ranked doubles team was questionable, and something he hadn’t seen before in 30 years of coaching.
+When Eames attempted to change his roster to match Kiehn’s, he said they placed a call to a DISTRICT? official who told him he would be unable to do so.

 Outside that, he said he was proud of his team.